stackmutt/whoisd/README.md

   }
 }
 ```
 _NOTE_: dummy storage has two records for testing: "example.tld" and "google.com".
-You can test it by the command
+You can test it:
 ```sh
 whois -h localhost example.tld
 ```